viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 We'll use a [servo](/components/servo) in this project to indicate emotion, by rotating the servo to a position that shows a happy, sad, or angry emoji.

 {{% alert title="Caution" color="caution" %}}
-Always disconnect devices from power before plugging, unplugging or moving wires or otherwise modifying electrical circuits.
+Always disconnect devices from power before plugging, unplugging, moving wires, or otherwise modifying electrical circuits.
 {{% /alert %}}

 Power off your rover.